observing/balancerbattle/README.md

 that will put your event loop to a grinding halt when it's under severe stress.

-There is a [pull request](https://github.com/nodejitsu/node-http-proxy/pull/370) for the `http-proxy` that will drasticly reduce memory consumption.
+There is a [pull request](https://github.com/nodejitsu/node-http-proxy/pull/370) for the `http-proxy` that will drastically reduce memory consumption.
 I've manually applied the patch and saw the memory consumption get cut in half.
-It's still using a lot more compared to nginx after this patch that can easily be explained because they are all build in pure c.
+It's still using a lot more compared to Nginx after this patch that can easily be explained because they are all build in pure C.

 I had high hopes for Nginx and it did not let me down.
 It had a peak memory of 10MB and it was really fast.
 The first time I tested Nginx, it had a horrible